200 Might be a Magic Number for Representation

 So that’s step one, determine how many immigrants we want in our country at once.
 Have a nationwide conversation to get some sort of agreement around that.
 For the purposes of this post, I’m going to choose that America can manage an immigrant population of ten percent.
 I don’t know what an actual ideal number would be, but ten percent makes the math easy.
 Ten percent of our current population, according to the population estimate on Wikipedia, would be 32 million people.
 But it probably takes more than 1 year for someone to acclimatize to living in America, to “become American.”
 Let’s say it takes an adult five years.
 We divide our 32 million by five and get: six million, four hundred thousand people.

 So, let’s imagine that we decide 6.4 million people can immigrate to the country each year.
 The next question is, how long do we want it to take for someone to get approved to immigrate to the US?
-The actual immigration process rarely gets the coverage it deserves in this country – but it seems that an underreported issue is that the reason we have so many illegal immigrants from Mexico and Central & South America is due to the insanely long wait times for residents of those regions to get into our country legally (check out this post to get started on your research).
+The actual immigration process rarely gets the coverage it deserves in this country – but it seems that an underreported issue is that the reason we have so many illegal immigrants from Mexico and Central & South America is due to the insanely long wait times for residents of those regions to get into our country legally (check out this post to get started on your research) (PDF).
 If you have to choose between being able to feed yourself and your family, or waiting to get into our country legally, well I don’t really begrudge anyone for breaking the law in those circumstances.
 Once we pick a timeframe that someone has to wait (say, a month), then we staff the US Citizenship and Immigration Services to meet the demand.

 There are a few more questions to answer.
 Are there certain types of people we want to weed out of the immigration process?
 Serial killers, serial rapists, people who habitually commit crimes and aren’t going to change with a change of scenery, people who are going to blow stuff or people up….
 Then, do we have reliable ways of identifying those people and removing them from the immigration pool?
 If not, can we create ways to do that?
 I personally think that if we haven’t developed means to do that, it is well within our capabilities.
 If you don’t think so, I would assert that you aren’t talking to the right people.